Oven Chicken Shawarma

 - Add the spices, salt, and pepper to the bowl

-- Add the olive oil, and whisk it all together til well combined
+- Add the olive oil, and whisk it all together into a marinade

-- If you are using a red onion, toss it in the marinade before placing it on the sheet pan with the chicken
+- If you are using a red onion, quarter it and toss it in the marinade before placing it on the sheet pan alongside the chicken

-- Pour the remaining marinade juices across the pan covering the chicken
+- Pour the remaining marinade juices from the bowl across the pan

 - Heat oven to 220°C (425°F), once heated place cookie pan in oven for 30-40 minutes